Bruce0C/Punters-Quiz-/README.md

-# The Rugby Buff
+# Punters Quiz

 ## OVERVIEW

-The Rugby Buff
+Punters Quiz

-The rugby buff is a basic site to learn about standard rugby union.
-When learning a new sport as a player or a spectator, common questions about the game are asked.
-“What’s happening and why” being chief among them.
-Without going into intricate detail and confusing the user, this site will only cover the roles of players and officials.
-Giving a basic understanding of the pitch and the rules and laws that form the sport.
-So as to not include too much detail the site will act as a sign post to the up to date laws and regulations of the sport.
+The Punters quiz is a basic quiz than covers popular pub quiz trivia.
+This site will cover twenty questions on random topics and give the user a score at the end of the quiz.
+Keepping the quiz breif but enjoyable this quiz can be for any user who wants to challenge their knowledge either as an individual or in a team.

 ![Image of...](./assets/images/...)
 ## FEATURES